Fairfax County may rename two districts over ties to slavery

 “In short, the names we give to our homes and communities should celebrate the best achievements and individuals linked to county history,” the 20-member redistricting committee wrote in a report of recommendations, which it unanimously voted Tuesday night to submit to the county board.

-Formed initially as a county township in the late 1800s, the Lee District was named after either Confederate Gen. Robert E. Lee or one of his family members who enslaved people, the committee concluded after reviewing local history and hearing testimony from county residents.
+Formed initially as a county township in the late 1800s, the Lee District was named after Confederate Gen. Robert E. Lee or one of his family members who enslaved people, the committee concluded after reviewing local history and hearing testimony from county residents.

 The Sully District was created after the 1990 Census reflected a need for better representation in the fast-growing western portions of Fairfax.
-It was named after the site of a slavery plantation owned by Richard Bland Lee, an uncle of Robert E. Lee who served as Northern Virginia’s first member of Congress during the late 1700s, the committee found.
+It was named after the site of a slavery plantation owned by Richard Bland Lee, an uncle of Robert E. Lee’s who served as Northern Virginia’s first member of Congress during the late 1700s, the committee found.

 Both names violate the spirit of the county’s One Fairfax policy, which seeks to weave racial and social equity into every aspect of county government, the committee said.